 Representing Taxpayers Before the IRS and DOR

-In this seminar, Jay Darby, David Nagle, Richard Jones and Dan Ryan examined the total tax return preparation and audit process, with a special concentration of the "hot button" issues that are a special focus of IRS/DOR scrutiny in 2017.
+At this seminar, David Nagle, Richard Jones and Dan Ryan examined the total tax return preparation and audit process, with a special concentration of the "hot button" issues that are a special focus of IRS/DOR scrutiny in 2017.

 Taxes, as Benjamin Franklin famously noted, are one of the two certainties in life (death being the other), and where there are taxes there are, almost as inevitably, tax audits.
 This program revealed the high-stakes strategies of representing taxpayers before taxing authorities, and covered the full gamut of problems, from simple audits to criminal tax investigations.